d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 (as described in :numref:`sec_mlp_concise`).

-## Executing Code in the forward Method
+## Executing Code in the Forward Propagation Function

 The `Sequential` class makes model construction easy, allowing us to assemble new architectures